The Battleship Scharnhorst.

 February-March 1939: Conducts trials in the Baltic sea.

-01 April 1939: At Wilhelmshaven.
-Erich Raeder is promoted to Grand Admiral aboard the Scharnhorst and the battleship Tirpitz is launched.
+01 April 1939: Following the launching of the battleship Tirpitz in Wilhelmshaven, Erich Raeder is promoted to Grand Admiral aboard the Scharnhorst.

 June-August 1939: Reconstruction at Wilhelmshaven Naval Dockyard.
 The straight stem is removed and replaced by an Atlantic bow, the funnel is fitted with a cap.
 In addition the hangar is enlarged and equipped with a new catapult.
 The mainmast in the funnel is removed and placed 27 m. astern of the hangar.